toddcf/code-snippets/git/git-essentials.md

 Remote refers to the files on the website's server (as opposed to the files on your individual computer).

+NOTE: A remote repository does *not* have a working directory associated with it, while the local repository does.
+It will only consist of the `.git` subdirectory.

+NOTE: A remote repository is sometimes also called a "central" repository.
+They are the same thing.

 ### Local

 Local refers to the individual computer you are working on.
 You download files from the remote to your local machine, make your changes on your local, and then push them back up to the remote.

+NOTE: The local repository has a working directory associated with it, while the remote repository does not.

 ### Clone